What is AI in banking?

 A customer's spending pattern shifts.
 The system notices and suggests a budgeting tool.
 A small business shows signs of cash flow stress.
 The app offers a working capital loan.

 This hyper-personalization turns your app from a utility into an advisor.
-Customers feel understood.
-They engage more and buy more products.
+Customers feel understood and engage more.

 AI document processing for trade finance and operations